 How to cite this publication: YESTEM Project Team (2021).
-YESTEM Insight 2.8: Authority Sharing. yestem.org detailing each component.
+YESTEM Insight 2.8: Authority Sharing. yestem.org model and related Insight documents detailing each component.

 What is the practice?

 There are many different ways authority is structured in informal learning environments.
 These include: the roles educators assign to themselves and to youth; what "counts" as valuable input and forms of participation; how expertise and accomplishments are represented in a space visually and discursively.